Link Search Menu Expand Document

 Cooldown (-1 FP) [X - Cap 5]

-This Technique can't be used again until [X] turns have passed, counting from the next turn.
+This Technique can't be used again until [X] of the user's actionable turns (i.e. turns where they otherwise could have used this Technique) have passed, counting from the next turn.

 Delayed (-2 FP) [X - Cap 5]